Home Sports Top 10 NBA Legends: The Greatest Players Who Redefined Basketball Forever

 Key Takeaways

-• These players have each contributed uniquely to the evolution and strategy of modern basketball.
+• Each player has left a unique mark on the evolution and strategy of modern basketball.

 1. Michael Jordan